Houston Open: History

 The tournament ventured outside of the city limits in 1973 and 1974 at Quail Valley Country Club in Missouri City, a southwest suburb.
 It relocated north to The Woodlands in 1975, at Woodlands Country Club until 1984, then at the TPC at The Woodlands through 2002.
 It moved to near Humble in 2003, where it stayed for 17 years; initially played at the Members Course, it changed to the Tournament Course in 2006.
 The facility was known as Redstone Golf Club until December 2013, and is now the Golf Club of Houston.

 Previously held weeks later in mid-spring, the Houston Open was played the week before the Masters Tournament from 2007 through 2018 (except 2013, when it was two weeks before the Masters), and was the last chance to get into the field at Augusta through a win.
-The tournament also had up to four additional sponsor exemptions to enable nonmember Masters-qualified professionals from the top 100 of the OWGR to compete in the U.S. in the week prior to the Masters.
+The tournament also had up to four additional sponsor exemptions to enable nonmember Masters-qualified professionals from the top 100 of the Official World Golf Ranking to compete in the U.S. in the week prior to the Masters.

 Shell Oil Company sponsored the event from 1992 through 2017.
 When the end of Shell's sponsorship was announced, the PGA Tour said it would seek a new sponsor for 2018.
 At that time, Houston Astros owner Jim Crane led a group of new sponsors who signed a five-year deal with the PGA Tour to ensure that the event stayed in Houston.
-The tournament is now operated under the Astros Foundation, under the umbrella Astros Golf Foundation, with a new logo inspired by the Astros' "Rainbow Guts" uniforms of the 1980s.
+The tournament is now operated under the Astros Foundation, under the umbrella Astros Golf Foundation, with a new logo inspired by the Astros' "Tequila Sunrise" uniforms of the 1980s.

-In 2019, the event moved to October (as part of the 2019–20 season) and was the last event held at the Golf Club of Houston.
-In 2020, it moved to the renovated Memorial Park Golf Course.
+Because of the wraparound calendar, there was no 2019 season event.
+The 2019 event moved to October and declared a 2020 season event, the last event held at the Golf Club of Houston.
+For the 2021 season (November 2020), it moved to the renovated Memorial Park Golf Course.
 The Astros Foundation committed $34 million to renovate and redesign the golf course facilities with input from golfer Brooks Koepka.
 Due to the COVID-19 pandemic, the PGA Tour announced schedule changes to the 2020–21 season schedule and moved the Houston Open to November 5–8, one week before the Masters Tournament.
-The tournament was sponsored by Vivint.
+The tournament was sponsored by Vivint and the Astros Foundation allowed spectators.

-The 2021 event was sponsored by Hewlett Packard Enterprise.
+The 2022 season (November 2021) event was sponsored by Hewlett Packard Enterprise.

-The 2022 event is sponsored by Cadence Bank.
+The 2023 season (November 2022) event was sponsored by Cadence Bank.

+The 2024 event will see a return to a calendar-year format for the PGA Tour, with the event returning to a spring date in March, being sponsored by Texas Children's Hospital.